Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Acknowledgments

-The authors are grateful to the Indo-US Science and Technology Forum (IUSSTF) for establishing a Virtual Networked Center and supporting a part of this research through sanctioning a project titled "Center for Distributed Deep Learning Framework for Classification" (File No IUSSTF/ JC-024/ 2018 dtd.
+The authors are grateful to the Indo-US Science and Technology Forum (IUSSTF) for establishing a Virtual Networked Center and supporting a part of this research by sanctioning a project titled "Center for Distributed Deep Learning Framework for Classification" (File No IUSSTF/ JC-024/ 2018 dtd.
 13.09.2019).
+A part of this work has been supported by the IDEAS - Foundation, The TIH at the ISI, Kolkata through sanctioning a Project No. ISI/TIH/2022/55/ dtd.
+Sept 13, 2022.